 Track down a good lender

 Regardless of how appealing your bank’s offer is, take the time to research all avenues.
 Mortgage brokers are often a good bet as they’ll offer you a broad range of options and will be able to help you weigh up what’s best for your individual needs.

 It’s important to remember that your needs and wants may not necessarily align with a savvy investment.
 Sure, you may not like the idea of living in a one-bedroom apartment but at the end of the day, you’re buying-to-let, not buying-to-live.
 It’s often the more undesirable properties that offer the best returns so don’t let your emotions rule when it comes to signing on the dotted line.

 Experts assert that rather than investing for short term capital growth buy-to-let landlords should focus on income.
 Calculate annual ROI by subtracting your annual mortgage cost from your annual rent.
 Then calculate yield as a percentage of the purchase price.
 For example, a property that cost £200,000 and generates £10,000 worth of annual rent will have a 5% yield.

 Do you want to take the plunge into the buy-to-let market?
-Get in touch with our CDS team today for a bespoke consultation on how we can help.
+Contact our team today for a bespoke consultation on how we can help.